Amitaibou/Ex1/README.md

 Features:

-Input Parsing: Validates and parses numbers in the format <number><b><base> where the base can range from 2 to 16.
+input Parsing: validates and parses numbers in the format <number><b><base> where the base can range from 2 to 16.
-Conversions: Converts numbers between bases and calculates their decimal values.
+conversions: converts numbers between bases and calculates their decimal values.
-Operations: Performs addition, multiplication, and finds the maximum value among given inputs.
-Edge Case Handling: Rejects invalid inputs like GbG, 123b, or 1234b11 and prints appropriate error messages.
-Interactive Program: Allows users to interactively input numbers, choose a base, and see results.
+operations: performs addition, multiplication, and finds the maximum value among given inputs. edge Case handling: rejects invalid inputs like GbG, 123b, or 1234b11 and prints appropriate error messages. interactive program: allows users to interactively input numbers, choose a base, and see results.

 Testing:

-Testing was done using the Ex1Test.java class with JUnit.
+testing was done using the Ex1Test.java class with JUnit.

-The following aspects were tested:
+the following aspects were tested:

-Valid inputs in various bases ( 1b2, AAb11, FFb16).
+valid inputs in various bases ( 1b2, AAb11, FFb16).
-Invalid inputs ( 1b, GbG, 10b17).
+invalid inputs ( 1b, GbG, 10b17).
-Edge cases like 0, single-character inputs, and large numbers.
+edge cases like 0, single-character inputs, and large numbers.

-Example of a passing test case:
+example of a passing test case:

 assertTrue(Ex1.isValidFormat("AAb11"), "AAb11 should be valid");
 assertEquals(120, Ex1.convertToDecimal("AA", 11), "AA in base 11 should be 120 in decimal");

 Examples:

-Here are some examples of how the program works:
+here are some examples of how the program works:

 Example 1 :